sonniydsgn/sonniydsgn/README.md

 ### Hello, I'm Lesha! ✨
-I'am interface designer with a love of development.
+I'm interface designer with a love of development.
 Create to simplify people's lives.
 Constantly striving to learn new things.